 Jat Tribes of Haryana: In the state of Haryana, Jats occupy a major place, being one of the largest groups in the region.
 The Jats are further sub-divided into several chief and minor clans.
 The Jats have great physical and moral energy, are admirable cultivators.
 They are also engaged in trade, commerce and production of local products especially in rural areas.
 Jats also engage in government services, particularly army and police as well as civil services.
 The Jats form a predominant proportion in the districts of Hissar and Karnal and are also found in good strength in Ambala.

 Rajput Tribes of Haryana: Rajputs also occupy a significant portion of the state.
 They trace their ancestry to Kshatriyas.
 In Haryana, the two oldest clans of Rajput settlers are the Mandhars and the Chauhans.
-Other Rajput clans include Badgujar, Bachas, Tunwars, Gurs, etc. In Haryana, Ahir community
+Other Rajput clans include Badgujar, Bachas, Tunwars, Gurs, etc.

-.
-They are considered quite similar to the Jats having a number of clans.
-Ror is a small tribe of Haryana.
+Ror Tribes of Haryana: Ror is a small tribe of Haryana.
 This tribe is largely concentrated in Karnal district.
 They are engaged in agriculture and allied activities.

 These are the major tribes of Haryana and they practice their indigenous religion maintaining their ethnicity.